nkarni/meteor-stock/README.md

 Users can also:

 * add recommended .jshintrc and .editorconfig files (based on the Meteor style guide)
+* add an iron-router configuration file and compatible layout
 * create a [useful directory structure](http://http://www.slideshare.net/AkbarAhmed3/directory-structure-for-large-meteor-apps):